Prevent Healthcare Data Breaches: A 12-Step Guide

 IOCs are reactive.
 You need threat intelligence telling you a specific hash or IP is malicious.
 If attackers use new infrastructure, IOC-based detection fails until someone identifies and shares that new indicator.

-IOAs are proactive.
+IOAs catch attacks in progress.
 They detect attack patterns rather than specific artifacts.
 Lateral movement looks similar whether attackers use Mimikatz, Rubeus, or a custom tool.
 Behavioral detection catches all three.

 IOCs are easier to implement.
 Block this IP.
 Alert on this hash.
 Match this domain pattern.
 The logic is straightforward.

-IOAs require more sophisticated detection.
+IOAs require deeper detection capabilities.
 You need to understand normal behavior to identify abnormal behavior.
-False positive tuning takes significant effort.
+False positive tuning takes real effort.

 The best security programs use both.
 IOCs catch known threats quickly.
-IOAs catch novel threats and attacks using legitimate tools.
+IOAs catch new threats and attacks using legitimate tools.
 Neither approach works well alone.

 86% of organizations now use the MITRE ATT&CK framework (SANS 2025 CTI Survey), which maps both IOCs and IOAs to specific adversary techniques.
 This gives you a common language for describing threats and helps you build better detection.